-- 3. Multiple studies have indicated the importance of changing surface albedo (due to snow in particular and vegetation index to a lesser degree) on the brightness of even bright city lights (Levin and Zhang, 2017; Román et al., 2016 and 2018).
+- 2. The use of nearest-neighbor interpolation is a choice that may or may not be the best for future studies depending on the specific use case.
+Use of a higher-order interpolation scheme (e.g., bilinear, cubic) would certainly result in a lower RSD in all cases but may also reduce our ability to constrain variability based on other known parameters.
+The choice of interpolation scheme is discussed in more detail in Appendix A. - 3.
+Multiple studies have indicated the importance of changing surface albedo (due to snow in particular and the vegetation index to a lesser degree) for the brightness of even bright city lights (Levin and Zhang, 2017; Román and Stokes, 2016; Román et al., 2018).
 We have not considered the impacts of changing surface albedo in this study.
-For our particular study domains, most of which are desert, snow and changing vegetation index are minimal.
-The domain with the highest average annual snowfall is St. George, UT which receives 1.4 inches per year on average and has an average of 0.4 days per year with greater than 0.1 inches of snow (Arguez et al., 2012).
-Additionally, with the exception of the San Francisco domain, vegetation index is generally low throughout the year for all domains. - 4.
-The data used for this study come from a sun-synchronous satellite.
+For our particular study domains, most of which are desert, snow and the changing vegetation index are minimal.
+The domain with the highest aver-

+- age annual snowfall is St. George, UT, which receives 3.6 cm yr-1 on average and has an average of 0.4 d yr-1 with greater than 0.26 cm of snow (Arguez et al., 2012).
+Additionally, with the exception of the San Francisco domain, the vegetation index is generally low throughout the year for all domains. - 4.
+The data used for this study come from a sunsynchronous satellite.
 As such, each domain is seen at approximately the same time every night.
 This certainly reduces the variability that is able to be observed, but for retrievals based on DNB radiances from S-NPP VIIRS this is not really a limitation.

-7 Summary and Conclusions
+7 Summary and conclusions

-To develop a baseline understanding of the characteristics of nighttime light sources and aid efforts towards nighttime atmospheric retrievals of cloud and aerosol properties we have collected 18 months of data from the VIIRS Day/Night Band, four coincident brightness temperature channels, and several variables that describe Earth/satellite and Earth/Moon geometries.
-The data were cloud cleared using the VIIRS Cloud Mask (Sect.
+To develop a baseline understanding of the characteristics of nighttime light sources and aid efforts towards night-time atmospheric retrievals of cloud and aerosol properties, we have collected 18 months of data from the VIIRS Day-Night Band, four coincident brightness temperature channels, and several variables that describe Earth-satellite and Earth-moon geometries.
+The data were cloud-cleared using

+(a) Doha, Qatar (b) San Francisco Bay Area, CA (c) Las Vegas, NV 1152 28 28 29 29 29 29 29 29 29 29 29 29 29 29 29 the VIIRS cloud mask (Sect.
 3.1) and manual examination of the imagery (Sect.
 3.2).
-We then examined the stability of a variety of terrestrial light sources as observed by the DNB in several different northern-hemisphere domains (Sect.
+We then examined the stability of a variety of terrestrial light sources as observed by the DNB in several different Northern Hemisphere domains (Sect.
 4).
 Additionally, we have explored the correlations that exist between DNB-observed visible radiance, infrared brightness temperature, and the geometric variables (Sect.
 5).